Business Intelligence in the Microsoft stack

 - Power View reports

-Cortana Intelligence is a collection of services in the Microsoft Azure cloud to deal with collecting, storing and analyzing medium to large volumes of data.
+The Microsoft Azure Data Platform is a collection of services in the Microsoft Azure cloud to deal with collecting, storing and analyzing medium to large volumes of data.
 In this module we take a brief look at each of these services.

 - Azure SQL Data Warehouse: using T-SQL on terabytes of data